2025 Jubilee Year Art Prize

 - St Agnes’ Catholic Church, Port Macquarie

-The exhibition will offer an opportunity for people of all ages to engage with the Jubilee theme of Hope through the lens of art and creativity.
+The exhibitions provided an opportunity for people of all ages to engage with the Jubilee theme of Hope through the lens of art and creativity.
 Find out about the People’s Choice Winners at the Pilgrim churches.

 Winners